Skip to content

 While fats are sometimes thought of as “bad,” they play a critical role in nutrition and health.

-Balanced levels of fatty acids and fat-soluble vitamins can reduce the risk of many chronic diseases and is necessary for normal development and overall health.
+Balanced levels of fatty acids and fat-soluble vitamins can reduce the risk of many chronic diseases and are necessary for normal development and overall health.

 The inability to break down and digest fats is known as fat malabsorption.